 Icon Painting offers that satisfaction – having your work seen?

 There is great satisfaction when your work as an artist gets seen by the public.
 It is the kind of satisfaction which makes you smile when you put your head on the pillow at night; the type of satisfaction realizing you’ve made a contribution to society.
 It’s that subtle feeling of contentment, like you’ve really added Modern Icon Painting at It’s Essence to the world.

-Today, at 60, and 20 of those years as an iconographer, I’ve learned, watched, painted and studied the master iconographers.
+Today, at 60, and 20 of those years I’ve learned, watched, painted and studied the master iconographers.
 Writers read the works of other authors, musicians play notes and artist study other people’s art.

 Most artists look and think, “well I would change this or that”.
 Traditional Iconography wants none of that; the whole practice is based on copying those who have come before you.
 Iconography wants no creativity or individual expression they want service to the church and tradition.
 But what happens when someone like me comes along to upset the apple cart?
-Someone whot takes icon painting to a whole other level through a Modern Icon Painting.
+Someone who takes icon painting to a whole other level through a Modern Icon Painting.

 10,000 hours of experience in Iconography before you’re called an expert.